-Copying of any video game for any Nintendo system is illegal and is strictly prohibited by domestic and international intellectual property laws.
+WARNING: Copying of any Nintendo game is illegal and is strictly prohibited by domestic and international intellectual property laws.
 "Back-up" or "archival" copies are not authorized and are not necessary to protect your software.
 Violators will be prosecuted.

-This video game is not designed for use with any unauthorized copying device or any unlicensed accessory.
+This Nintendo game is not designed for use with any unauthorized copying device or any unlicensed accessory.
 Use of any such device will invalidate your Nintendo product warranty.
 Nintendo (and/or any Nintendo licensee or distributor) is not responsible for any damage or loss caused by the use of any such device.
 If use of such device causes your game to stop operating, disconnect the device carefully to avoid damage and resume normal game play.
-If your game ceases to operate and you have no device attached to it, please contact Nintendo Customer Service (see below).
+If your game ceases to operate and you have no device attached to it, please contact Nintendo Customer Service.